erights/PNLSOWNSF/README.md

 comment](https://github.com/tc39/proposal-class-fields/issues/183#issuecomment-451719147)
 and [thread
 comment](https://github.com/tc39/proposal-class-fields/issues/183#issuecomment-451719627)
 suggest that `::` is less confusing than `.#` for these semantics.
-I am mostly indifferent to this syntax change, as long as we maintain the same semantics.
+This is true even for the existing stage 3 proposal without any of the PLNSOWNSF enhancements.

 The example above with this substitution:

 ```js
 const s = new PrivateName();